Your Visit to a SchoolTime Performance

 - Payment or Purchase Order is due 30 days after you order, or by the performance date, whichever is earlier.

-- All changes and cancellations must be confirmed by the CAA Education Department at least one month prior to the presentation date.
+- All changes and cancellations must be confirmed by the CAA Education Department at least two months prior to the presentation date.
 If this deadline is not met, responsible parties will be charged the original invoice amount.

 - Actual tickets are not issued.
 The invoice secures your seats.